dullhunk/cdyf/raw-transcript-nadine.md

 Yeah.
 Like, a mine, was not hardware at all.
 Like, I mean, I, when you apply it to ask you like, what your main interest is.
 So, I was like, I like the architecture but I don't see myself doing it long-term.
 So when I was applying, I said, I want higher level more software based, and so, yeah, mine was fully cloud computing, like so, my first year I was doing tests, basically was going from AWS to GCP.

 Because I had experience with AWS, so Well, they were migrating my from one to the other.
 Yeah, they were like testing.
-So they wanted to test the plant virtual machines both on, like, Amazon computer and Google ones.
+So they wanted to test [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) both on, like, Amazon computer and Google ones.
 And I was basically doing the testing and running different ones in building them.

 And then in my second year, is also the continuing and there was a new launch.
 So I was like doing different things with Google Cloud Platform from basically, right, It so women.
 That's so I guess I could experience to set you up.
 You learn a lot.
 Yeah, I mean we don't do any cloud computing.